csillpap/BeatrixArtistApp/README.md

 - [bower](https://bower.io/): a package manager for the website
 	- We use **bower** to manage the installation of the libraries and frameworks

+## Testing
+- Tested the responsiveness of the application on different screen sizes
+- Tested the application on different browsers

 ## Contributing